 The double staircase (escalier à double révolution) was designed so that two people could take it simultaneously without crossing each other.

-Both tenants and clients of the little Hôtel Radziwill appreciated these two peculiarities, conducive to discreet dodging.
+Both tenants and clients of the little Hôtel Radziwill appreciated these two peculiarities, conducive to careful dodging.

-Today the Banque de France owns the building and therefore you won’t get access to admire it.
+Today the Banque de France owns the building, so you won’t get access to admire it.

 Imagine how the staircase can be a puzzle for the bank’s employees: they must carefully calculate which stairway entrance to take depending on the floor (even or odd) they want to go.